Partial Encryption

 Note: Despite "Metropolitan" in its name, the St. Louis Metropolitan Police Department only serves the independent City of St. Louis.
 It does not cover suburbs in St. Louis County or any part of Illinois.

-• Weak supervision and accountability systems tolerated violations
+• Weak supervision allowed ongoing violations

-What Can You Still Monitor in St. Louis?
+What can you still monitor in St. Louis?

 Often Accessible